sigpwny/notes/guides/fallctf-2025/badge.md

 sudo usermod -a -G dialout $USER
 ```

+If you are getting an error with `mpremote` command not found, try replace it with `python3 -m mpremote` (in all the commands below).

 Install the `mpremote` Python package to connect to the badge:
 ```sh
 pip install --user mpremote